LeaVerou/lea.verou.me/2023/product-evolution/index.md

 In evaluating *Evolution* for a feature, it’s useful to have alignment on what our "North Star UI(s)" might be.

-A North Star UI is the ideal UI for addressing a set of use cases and pain points in a perfect world where we have infinite resources and no implementation constraints.
+**A *North Star UI* is the ideal UI for addressing a set of use cases and pain points in a perfect world where we have infinite resources and no practical constraints** (implementation difficulty, performance, backwards compatibility, etc.).
-Many problems are genuinely so hard that even without constraints, the ideal solution is not known.
+Sure, many problems are genuinely so hard that even without constraints, the ideal solution is still unknown.
-However, there many cases where we know *exactly* what the perfect solution would be, but it’s not feasible due to practical concerns, so we need to keep looking.
+However, there many cases where we know *exactly* what the perfect solution would be, but it’s simply not feasible, so we need to keep looking.

 <aside>

+#### Origin of the term “North Star UI”

 Where does the term "North Star UI" come from and who coined it?
-Googling for "north star UI" yields very few results (10 right now, 2 of which are from this blog), and it’s unclear
+Googling for "north star UI" yields very few results outside this blog (8 as of right now), all of which are *using*, rather than *defining* the term.
+It appears that a couple people have used it in a similar fashion, but nobody has defined it until now?

 </aside>